Busselton - West

 Busselton - West ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Busselton-West had a cultural diversity index below average, with 80.8% of its population born in Australia, 89.4% being citizens, and 94.8% speaking English only at home.
-Christianity was the main religion, comprising 44.6% of the population.
-Notably, Buddhism was overrepresented at 1.0%, compared to 1.1% across Rest of WA.
+Busselton-West had a low cultural diversity, with 80.8% of its population born in Australia and 89.4% being citizens.
+Most residents spoke English only at home, at 94.8%.
+Christianity was the dominant religion, comprising 44.6% of the population.

 Frequently Asked Questions - Diversity